-Counselors sometimes say, "the indelible ink starts in the 9th grade."
-That means the choices you make starting in high school will be hard to change.
+Choices you make starting in high school will be hard to change.
 These choices will have a lasting if not "indelible" effect on the options open to you after high school.

-- □ Take time to plan your courses carefully.
-Your counselor can help you make the right choices for the Pre-College Curriculum and your vocationaltechnical courses should you decide to take them upon review of your interest and aptitude tests.
-You may also consider taking career choice classes for career exploration. - Check out admissions guidelines for specific selective-admissions colleges to which you may apply for additional math, science or foreign language requirements. - □ Read, read, and read some more!
-Pick up a "recommended for college" book list to give you good ideas. - Build your vocabulary by looking up words you don't know.
-How about using the Reader's Digest Word Power to help vou learn new words?
-You'll be surprised at how your vocabulary will improve with short, regular practice sessions. - Develop a personal data sheet and record your activities, in and out of school.
-The "activities" part of college applications will be a breeze if you've kept a record all during high school.
+- Take time to plan your courses carefully.
+Your counselor can help you make the right choices for the Pre-College Curriculum and your vocational-technical courses should you decide to take them upon review of your interest and aptitude tests.
+You may also consider taking career choice classes for career exploration. - Check out admissions guidelines for specific selective-admissions colleges to which you may apply for additional math, science or foreign language requirements. - Read, read, and read some more!
+Pick up a "recommended for college" book list to give you good ideas. - Build your vocabulary by looking up words you don't know. - □ Develop a personal data sheet and record your activities, in and out of school.